Most & Least Independent States

 - Long-Term Unemployment Rate: Full Weight (~3.33 Points)

-Note: This metric measures percentage of the unemployed who had been jobless for 27 weeks or longer.
+Note: This metric measures the share of the unemployed who had been jobless for 27 weeks or longer.

 - Underemployment Rate: Full Weight (~3.33 Points)